Overview

 Every unit is reviewed for enhancement each year.
 At the most recent review, the following staff and student feedback items were identified and recommendations were made.

-Feedback from Student Unit Teaching Evaluation
+Feedback from Student Unit and Teaching Evaluation

 - Apply concepts and principles of big data to evaluate and explain how large volume of structured and unstructured data are managed in an organisation